![]() |

 Have you ever been trying to witness to someone and all at once they asked an unrelated question like, Where did Cain get his wife?
 It is obvious that they are asking it simply to get you sidetracked from the issue at hand.
 I can remember this happening to me once when I was very … More

-These Sadducees brought up a hypothetical illustration based on the Jewish law concerning “leverite marriage” from Deuteronomy 25:5-10.
-(This dealt with the marrying of a dead brother’s wife in order to prevent his line from dying out) (vv.
+These Sadducees brought up a hypothetical illustration based on the Jewish law concerning “leverite marriage” (Deut.
+25:5-10).
+This dealt with the marrying of a dead brother’s wife in order to prevent his line from dying out (vv.
 24-28).
 They cited the story of a woman who married a man who later died.
 Her husband’s brother married her but he too died.
 This happened with seven brothers.
 These Sadducees now question Jesus as to whose wife, of these seven brothers, will she be at the resurrection?
 They were actually trying to make the resurrection look ridiculous.

 Jesus said their problem was that they did not know the Scriptures or the power of God (vv.
 29-32).
+We cannot base our faith on human logic or reasoning, but on the Word of God and the almighty power that brought us into existence.
+If it seems foolish to some, so be it.
+The Word of God will stand when all else fails.
 Believers in their glorified bodies will be like the angels, (He did not say people will become angels) for angels do not reproduce themselves.
 There will be no need for marriage in the next life because there will be no death.
 Therefore it will not be necessary to bear children to replace those who die.
 When the crowds heard His teaching they were impressed (v.
 33).

 Application